Replacement District wide Local Plan Part 2

 On 11 April 2016, the Council decided to start afresh, with the preparation of a new District-wide Local Plan Part 2.
 This will replace remaining policies from the 2011 Rural North, Oundle and Thrapston Plan (RNOTP) and 1996 East Northamptonshire District Local Plan (DLP), where such policies have not been, or are being, replaced by an equivalent policy in a Neighbourhood Plan.

-Representations received during the draft Local Plan Part 2 consultation (2 November 2018 – 17 December 2018 inclusive, and subsequent consultation extension to Februaury 2019)
+Representations received during the draft Local Plan Part 2 consultation (2 November 2018 – 17 December 2018 inclusive, and subsequent consultation extension to 18 Februaury 2019) can be view through the link below.

 The Local Development Scheme for the Local Plan Part 2 was agreed by the Planning Policy Committee on 30 July 2018 (Item 5).
 This sets out the key milestones for the Plan.